wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Environment Variable Utilization:**
   - Continued extensive use of environment variables for dynamic configuration, allowing flexibility in modifying AI models and parameters without direct code changes.

+- **File Path Management Enhancements:**
+  - Developed accessor methods in `CodeAnalysis` and `ParsedItem` models to dynamically resolve absolute and relative file paths based on the application's base path configuration.
+  - Identified the need for consistent file path handling to prevent issues during file analysis and logging.

+- **Relationship Mapping Insights:**
+  - Established clear Eloquent relationships between `CodeAnalysis`, `AIResult`, `AIScore`, and `StaticAnalysis` models, facilitating efficient data retrieval and manipulation.

+- **Security Enhancements:**
+  - Determined the necessity of encrypting sensitive configuration data within models to adhere to best security practices.

+- **Caching Strategy Refinement:**
+  - Recognized that while caching mechanisms are in place, further optimization is required to handle dynamic updates and ensure cache consistency.

+- **Testing Coverage Expansion:**
+  - Observed gaps in the existing testing suite concerning the new models and services, highlighting the need for comprehensive unit and integration tests.

+- **Documentation Gaps:**
+  - Noted that existing documentation does not fully cover the complexities introduced by the migration, necessitating detailed updates to assist future developers.

+- **Operational Efficiency:**
+  - Identified redundant data entries in AI configurations, suggesting the enforcement of constraints to maintain a single active configuration for simplicity and consistency.
   - Introduced models to represent AI configurations, models, static analysis tools, AI passes, and pass orders.
   - Established Eloquent relationships to reflect configuration dependencies and hierarchies.